alejandrogarciasalas/blog/_posts/2015-11-1-how-i-used-twitter-to-meet-steve-wozniak.md

 ---
 layout:     post
-title:      How I met Steve Wozniak because of a tweet
+title:      How I used Twitter to meet Steve Wozniak
 date:       2015-11-1 12:31:19
-summary:    One of my college application essays
+summary:    He tweeted I hustled.
 categories: archive
 ---

-*Note: This essay was written as part as one of many essays I wrote for the college application process.*
+*Note: This essay was written as part as one of many essays I wrote for the college application process.
+I spent quite a bit of time writing these so I decided to make them public.*

 His last tweet was: "1314.
 Decent. (@Swissôtel_Lima)"